jeroennoten/Laravel-AdminLTE/README.md

 ## 8. Issues, Questions and Pull Requests

-You can report issues and ask issues in the [issues section](https://github.com/jeroennoten/Laravel-AdminLTE/issues).
+You can report issues and ask questions in the [issues section](https://github.com/jeroennoten/Laravel-AdminLTE/issues).
 Please start your issue with `ISSUE: ` and your question with `QUESTION: `

 If you have a question, check the closed issues first.
 Over time, I've been able to answer quite a few.